WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

    Inside function update() add oldbatx to the list of global variables at the top of this function.

-2. Add the code in function update() to calculate the bat velocity and put it in a variable called batvel.
+2. Add code inside function update() to calculate the bat velocity and put it in a variable called batvel.

    `batvel = bat.centerx - oldbatx`